inconvergent/weird/docs/WEIR.md

 #### WEIR:WITH-RND-EDGE

 ```
 select an arbitrary edge from a weir instance. the edge will be
-  available in the context as i.
+available in the context as ee.

 if a grp, g, is supplied it will select an edge from g, otherwise it will use
 the main grp.

  ; WEIR:WITH-RND-EDGE
  ;   [symbol]
  ;
  ; WITH-RND-EDGE names a macro:
- ;   Lambda-list: ((WER I &KEY G) &BODY BODY)
+ ;   Lambda-list: ((WER EE &KEY G) &BODY BODY)
  ;   Documentation:
- ;
  ;     select an arbitrary edge from a weir instance. the edge will be
- ;       available in the context as i.
+ ;     available in the context as ee.
  ;
  ;     if a grp, g, is supplied it will select an edge from g, otherwise it will use
  ;     the main grp.
- ;
  ;   Source file: /data/x/weird/src/weir/macros.lisp
 ```